Babapool/aws-bootcamp-cruddur-2023/journal/week4.md

 );
 ```

-- To run/implement this, we need to our our `db-schema-load` script
+- To run/implement this, we need to our our `db-seed` script

 e.
 Script to connect to our database
 - Create a file `db-connect` in the `backend-flask/bin` directory and add the following: